Fighting in ice hockey: North American professional leagues

 In the NHL, American Hockey League (AHL), ECHL, Southern Professional Hockey League, and other notable minor leagues, officials punish combatants with five-minute major penalties for fighting (hence the phrase "five for fighting").
 A player is automatically ejected and suspended if the player tries to leave the bench to join a fight, or for using weapons of any kind (such as using a skate to kick an opponent, using a stick to hit an opponent, wrapping tape around one's hands, or spitting), as they can cause serious injury.
 A player who receives two instigator penalties or participates in three fights in a single game is also ejected automatically.
 Furthermore, his coach can be suspended up to ten games for allowing players to leave the bench to join a fight.

 A player who commits three major penalties (including fighting) during a game is automatically ejected, suspended, and fined.
 A player ejected for three major penalties in a game, or for use of weapons, cannot be replaced for five minutes.
 In 2003, the ECHL added an ejection, fine, and suspension of an additional game for any player charged as an instigator of a fight during the final five minutes of the third period or any overtime.
 The NHL and AHL adopted the rule in 2005–06, and the NHL includes a fine against the ejected player's head coach.
 In 2014, the AHL added a major penalty counter.
 A player who commits ten major penalties for fighting is suspended one game, and will be suspended one game on each such penalty for his 11th to 13th, and two games for his 14th and further penalties.
 If the opposing fighter is also charged with an instigator penalty, the fighting major will not count towards suspension.

+In 2023, the ECHL toughened the game misconduct penalty leading to ejection.
+The ejection penalty will now be assessed for two fighting majors in the same game, unless another player in the fight was assessed an instigator penalty.
+In addition, an automatic game misconduct penalty is assessed to offending fighters if a fight occurs before, during, or shortly after a face-off.